Joy Strickland, LMHC

 6834 E Genesee St, Fayetteville, NY

-I work with teens (15+) and young adults who feel overwhelmed, emotionally reactive, or stuck in patterns they understand but can't seem to change.
-Many of my clients are navigating anxiety, mood dysregulation, relationship conflict, family stress, or the lasting effects of growing up in environments that required them to stay alert, responsible, or emotionally guarded.
+If you've ever felt overwhelmed by your own reactions, stuck in patterns you understand but can't seem to change, or exhausted from holding it together for everyone else, you're in the right place.
+Many of my clients are self-aware.
+They can name the patterns: people-pleasing, loneliness even in close relationships, self-doubt that keeps them small.
+They understand where it came from.
+What they can't figure out is why understanding hasn't been enough to change it.
+I work with young adults (18+) navigating anxiety, mood dysregulation, relationship conflict, family stress, or the lasting effects of growing up in environments that required them to stay alert, responsible, or emotionally guarded.
 My approach is trauma-informed, relational, and practical.
-I help clients understand how their nervous system learned to survive — and how those same survival strategies may now be getting in the way.
+I help clients understand how their nervous system learned to survive, and how those same survival strategies may now be getting in the way.
 Rather than focusing only on symptom reduction, we work on building emotional regulation, clearer communication, and a stronger sense of internal safety.
-I integrate evidence-based methods including EMDR (Eye Movement Desensitization and Reprocessing) and stabilization-focused trauma treatment, adapting the pace and approach to each client's developmental stage and readiness.
-Sessions are intentional — we slow down enough to create real safety while still moving toward meaningful change.
+I integrate evidence-based methods including EMDR (Eye Movement Desensitization and Reprocessing) and stabilization-focused trauma treatment, adapting the pace and approach to each client's readiness.
+Sessions are intentional.
+We slow down enough to create real safety while still moving toward meaningful change.
 Clients often describe working with me as steady, direct, and grounding.
 I believe insight matters, but lasting change happens when the nervous system feels supported, not pressured.

 New patient appointments